Admiralty court: Vice admiralty courts

 To expedite the administration of maritime law, British colonies were routinely granted subsidiary jurisdiction through independent vice-admiralty courts.
 These were civil courts with the power to interpret colonial legislation, provided these did not conflict with Admiralty Court decisions or British maritime law.

 The first vice-admiralty court in Australia was established in the colony of New South Wales in 1788.
 The first Vice-Admiral was Arthur Phillip and the first judge was Robert Ross.
 The court was abolished in 1911 when the Supreme Court of New South Wales was granted the admiralty jurisdiction of the court.

-A vice-admiralty court was also formed in Nova Scotia to try smugglers and to enforce the Sugar Act of 1764 throughout British North America.
+A vice-admiralty court was also formed in Nova Scotia to try smugglers and to enforce the Sugar Act 1764 throughout British North America.
 From 1763 to 1765, when American smugglers were caught, they were tried by corrupt judges who received a percentage of the confiscated goods if the defendants were found guilty; therefore, defendants were more than likely to be found guilty.

 Colonial courts of admiralty

+Local courts and vice-admiralty courts had their own silver oars as symbols of Admiralty jurisdiction; early examples survive from colonial courts in Bermuda (1701), Boston (1725), New York City (c.
+1725), Colombo (1801), Cape of Good Hope (1806) and Calcutta.

-1890 saw the enactment of the Colonial Courts of Admiralty Act 1890 (UK).
-That Act provided for the abolition of the imperial courts of admiralty and replace them with local courts to be called colonial courts of admiralty.
+1890 saw the enactment of the Colonial Courts of Admiralty Act 1890 (53 & 54 Vict. c.
+27 (UK)).
+That act provided for the abolition of the imperial courts of admiralty and replace them with local courts to be called colonial courts of admiralty.
 It was widely considered unsatisfactory that the imperial court should exist separately to the colonial courts, yet use the same facilities and personnel of the colonial courts.

-Ceylon
+Ceylon and Sri Lanka

 A colonial court of admiralty was established in the British Ceylon in 1891 under the Ceylon Courts of Admiralty Ordinance under the provisions of the Colonial Courts of Admiralty Act 1890 (UK) to deal jurisdiction over all admiralty and maritime actions.
 With Ceylon gaining self rule in 1948, jurisdiction over admiralty matters were transferred to the Supreme Court of Ceylon as the Ceylon Independence Act 1947 (UK) made provisions of the Admiralty Act inapplicable.

 In Sri Lanka today, admiralty jurisdiction is exercised by the High Court of Colombo, having had the jurisdiction transferred to it from the Supreme Court under the provisions of the Judicature Act No.2 of 1978.